shahinrostami/update_plot/README.md

 I have no doubt there will be better ways to do this.
 If you're aware of one please let me know.

 I hope you find the below examples useful.
 The first one clears the axes before plotting, the second one doesn't.

+**You will need to download the notebook and run it on your installation of Jupyter**